cockroachdb/docs/v22.1/security-reference/authentication.md

 1. **`IP MASK`** (unless the Address in the prior field included or did not require an IP mask).
 1. Authentication **METHOD** by which specified user(s) may authenticate from specified addresses.
   - `password`: user may authenticate with a plain-text password.
-  - `SCRAM-SHA-256`: user may authenticate via [Salted Challenge-Response](scram-sha-256.html)
+  - `scram-sha-256`: user may authenticate via [Salted Challenge-Response](scram-authentication.html)
   - `cert`: user may authenticate with a PKI certificate signed by a trusted certificate authority CA.
-  - `cert-password` user may authenticate with either a certificate or a password.
+  - `cert-password`: user may authenticate with either a certificate or a password.
+Additionally, the user may use a [SCRAM](scram-authentication.html) exchange, if the cluster setting `server.user_login.cert_password_method.auto_scram_promotion.enabled` is set to `true`.
+  - `cert-scram-sha-25`: user may authenticate with either a certificate or a [SCRAM](scram-authentication.html) exchange.
-  - `gss` user may authenticate with a GSSAPI token.
+  - `gss`: user may authenticate with a GSSAPI token.
-  - `reject` server rejects connection without performing authentication.
+  - `reject`: server rejects connection without performing authentication.
-  - `trust` server allows connection without performing authentication.
+  - `trust`: server allows connection without performing authentication.

 ## Default behavior